dapr/docs/howto/setup-secret-store/azure-keyvault.md

 2. Create azurekeyvault.yaml component file

-Component yaml refers to Kubernetes secretstore using `auth` property and use `secretKeyRef` to refer to the certificate stored in Kubernetes secret store.
+The component yaml refers to the Kubernetes secretstore using `auth` property and  `secretKeyRef` refers to the certificate stored in Kubernetes secret store.

 ```yaml
 apiVersion: actions.io/v1alpha1